Click here to read my review of Scrawl.

 Personally, I’m a creative type, radiating ideas the way a hunk of uranium radiates, well, radiation.
 Hooked up to the right machine, I’m useful.
 Out in public, the results may vary.
 But I’ve always identified as a writer.
 I like variety.
 I’d like to write and publish one of everything before I’m through.

-Question Five: What is your favorite thing about writing?
+Question Three: What is your favorite thing about writing?
 What is your least favorite thing?

 Finally, an easy-to-answer question!
 My favorite thing is that I love the beginning.
 That’s when I happily agree to complete something with no way of knowing how it will turn out: the deadline, the tone, the style, certainly the ending, and definitely the deadline.
 Yet I enter into writing with the confidence that I can pull it off.
 And when the work comes together, as it eventually always does, my faith in the writing process becomes even stronger.